mrVictorios/vacation-plan/README.md

 - The workflow `.github/workflows/pages.yml` builds on pushes to `main` and deploys `dist/`.

 ## Customization
-- Region/holidays: edit `src/lib/holidays.ts` to change rules or switch region.
+- Region/holidays: at runtime, holidays are fetched from feiertage-api.de for the selected state.
+If network fails, the app falls back to built‑in rules (Saxony or national common holidays).
+To change logic, see `src/lib/holidays_fetch.ts` and `src/lib/holidays.ts`.
 - Density/layout: adjust sizing in `MonthView.svelte` and `DayCell.svelte`.
 - Color theme: tune Tailwind tokens in `tailwind.config.cjs` and styles in `src/app.css`.